-3.3 Sharing Leave in Blocks
+3.3 Sharing Leave In Blocks

 Employees can choose to take up to 3 separate blocks of SPL.
 The minimum period in one block must be one week.
 They can also stop and start their SPL and return to work between periods of leave.
-For example, a birth parent and their partner could choose to take 3 separate blocks of leave to allow them to share the time at home with the child.
+For example a mother and her partner could choose to take 3 separate blocks of leave to allow them to share the time at home with the child.

-Example 3 - Birth parent takes X Partner Takes Y
+Example 3 - Mother takes X Partner Takes Y

-Emma an Admin Assistant within Loretto Housing and their partner Mark who works for another organisation decide to take shared parental leave.
+Emma an Admin Assistant within Loretto and her partner Mark who works for another organisation decide to take shared parental leave.
 Mark's organisation pays full pay for the first 20 weeks and 30 weeks at half pay.
 They decide that Emma will take 6 weeks of maternity leave before returning to work.
-Mark will take 2 weeks' paternity leave then return to work.
+Mark will take 2 weeks paternity leave then return to work.
 When Emma returns to work he will then take a block of 14 weeks before returning to work.
 Emma will then take a block of 13 weeks SPL before returning to work and Mark will take a further 13 weeks Emma will then take the final 6 weeks.